Bannon backtracks on Trump Jr. criticism after getting heat

 Related: 15 behind-the-scenes tales from the new book on Trump's White House

-Aside from reiterating his support for Trump on his Sirius XM radio show, Bannon had been uncharacteristically quiet amid the maelstrom that accompanied reports on the contents of Wolff's book, "Fire and Fury: Inside the Trump's White House."
+Aside from reiterating his support for Trump on his Sirius XM radio show, Bannon had been uncharacteristically quiet amid the maelstrom that accompanied reports on Wolff's book, "Fire and Fury: Inside the Trump White House."

-But the self-styled guardian of Trumpism had quickly become politically isolated over the course of the past few days.
+But the self-styled guardian of Trumpism had quickly become politically isolated over the past few days.
 The president attacked him in a scathing statement declaring that Bannon had "lost his mind."
 After that, Republican officeholders, candidates and donors distanced themselves from Bannon.

-Sunday's statement — an unusual case of Bannon backing down — appeared to be an effort to stem the tide of criticism and begin the process of regaining the faith of top patrons, including the president and his namesake son.
+Sunday's statement — an unusual case of Bannon backing down — appeared to be an effort to stem the criticism and begin regaining the faith of top patrons, including the president and his namesake son.

 The closest he came to saying sorry was with regard to Trump Jr. and any damage to the president's work.